Affine Grassmannians of group schemes and exotic principal bundles over A^1: Introduction

 There was a certain hope that Question~\ref{question} would have a positive answer without the isotropy condition, implying that the conjecture of Grothendieck and Serre holds without the isotropy condition.
 However, using the technique of affine Grassmannians, we will show that the answer is in general \emph{negative}.
-A counterexample is one of the main results of this paper (see Theorem~\ref{th:exot} and Example~\ref{example}).
-Note that a statement slightly weaker, than the positive answer to Question~\ref{question}, was proved by Panin and the author, see~\cite[Th.~3]{FedorovPanin}.
-This statement was still sufficient to prove the conjecture of Grothendieck and Serre for regular local rings containing an infinite field.
+A counterexample is given in this paper (see Theorem~\ref{th:exot} and Example~\ref{example}).
+We give some criteria for principal $\bG$-bundles as in Question~\ref{question} to be trivial, see Theorem~\ref{Th:A} below.

+Note that a statement slightly weaker, than the positive answer to Question~\ref{question}, was proved by Panin and the author, see~\cite[Thm.~3]{FedorovPanin}.
+This statement was still sufficient to prove the conjecture of Grothendieck and Serre for regular local rings containing infinite fields.
+The idea is that, instead of studying the triviality of bundles over $\A^1_R$ one should study the triviality over $\P^1_R-Y$, where $Y$ is finite and \'etale over $\spec R$.
+This is also discussed in Section~\ref{sect:generalization} below (cf.~Theorem~\ref{Th:B}).
-In fact, we give an almost complete criterion for a principal $\bG$-bundle as in Question~\ref{question} to be trivial, see Theorem~\ref{Th:A} below.
-One can also ask

-\begin{question} Assume that $\bG$ is a split simple simply-connected $U$-group scheme; $\cE$ is a principal $\bG$-bundle over $\A_U^1$.
-Is $\cE$ isomorphic to a pull-back of a principal $\bG$-bundle over $U$? \end{question}

-Note that the answer is positive if $R$ is a perfect field by a theorem of Raghunathan and Ramanathan (see~\cite{RagunathanRamanthan} and~\cite{GilleTorseurs}).
-We will see that the answer is in general negative even for regular local rings, whose residue field is the field of complex numbers (see Theorem~\ref{th:exot} and Example~\ref{example}).
-To the best of my knowledge such examples were not known before.